NNPDF/nnpdf/doc/sphinx/source/vp/dataspecification.rst

            2588.  ,  935.5 ,  416.3 ,  199.  ,  103.1 ,   54.06,   28.45,
            1933.  ,  719.5 ,  320.7 ,  161.1 ,   84.62,   47.57,   24.13])

-in practise actions which require experimental data and/or covariance matrices will make use of the :py:mod:`validphys.results.results` provider which is a tuple of :py:mod:`validphys.results.DataResult` and :py:mod:`validphys.results.ThPredictionsResult`.
+in practice actions which require experimental data and/or covariance matrices will make use of the :py:mod:`validphys.results.results` provider which is a tuple of :py:mod:`validphys.results.DataResult` and :py:mod:`validphys.results.ThPredictionsResult`.
 Since we are